 Acute testicular torsion should be considered the leading diagnosis until it is ruled out.
 The acute onset of severe unilateral unrelenting pain, tenderness, high riding testicle, with absent cremasteric reflex and no change in pain in response to testicular elevation (Prehn's sign), highly suggest testicular torsion.
 In testicular torsion, the affected testicle may be more cephalad than normal and it may lie transversely (horizontally).
 A change in position is not seen in epididymitis or orchitis.

-A torsion of a testicular appendage may present in a fashion similar to that of acute testicular torsion.
-The tenderness may be well localized to the upper part of the testes and a characteristic "blue dot" sign in the skin of the scrotum may be applicable.
+Torsion of a testicular appendage may present in a fashion similar to that of acute testicular torsion.
+The tenderness may be well localized to the upper part of the testes and a characteristic "blue dot" sign in the skin of the scrotum may be noted.
 This blue dot is due to venous congestion of the appendix testis of the torsed appendage.

-Color Doppler ultrasound scanning has great utility in differentiating between the above diagnoses and ruling out testicular torsion (6).
+Color Doppler ultrasound scanning has great utility in differentiating between the above diagnoses and ruling out testicular torsion in equivocal presentations (5).
 Absence of blood flow to the affected testicle is noted in testicular torsion, whereas increased blood flow is noted in epididymitis/orchitis.
 Flow to the testicle will be present in appendage torsion.
 Of course, these findings should be combined with the signs and symptoms, and not taken in isolation.
-Testicular anatomy is also appreciated with ultrasound, helping to evaluate for testicular rupture, hematomas, and tumors.
+Testicular anatomy is also visualized with ultrasound, helping to evaluate for testicular rupture, hematomas, and tumors.
+If scrotal ultrasonography is readily available, and especially if the diagnosis is questionable, ultrasonography of the testes is the single most useful adjunct to the history and physical exam in the diagnosis of torsion.
+One must remember that with a high degree of suspicion after history and physical exam, especially within the 6 hour window from the onset of symptoms, emergent surgical exploration is reasonable, and one should not wait for an ultrasound exam.

-Nuclear scintigraphy is not commonly used today in the evaluation of the acute scrotum.
-CBC and urinalysis are helpful in evaluating infectious etiologies, but waiting for these results should not delay a Doppler ultrasound study.
+Nuclear testicular scans, CT or MRI, have essentially no role in the management of the acute scrotum today.
+CBC and urinalysis are helpful in evaluating infectious etiologies, but waiting for these results should not delay exploration if indicated, and a doppler testicular ultrasound can be done while awaiting the results.
 A hernia or hydrocele or varicocele can be distinguished on exam.

-Acute testicular torsion requires emergent scrotal exploration, detorsion of the affected testicle, with orchiectomy if testicular ischemia and necrosis persists, or testicular fixation if blood flow and testicular viability is restored with detorsion.
+Acute testicular torsion requires emergent scrotal exploration, detorsion of the affected testicle, with orchiectomy if testicular ischemia and necrosis persists after detorsion, or testicular fixation if blood flow and testicular viability is restored with detorsion.
 In either case, the contralateral testicle should be explored and testicular fixation performed with permanent suture.

-Acute testicular appendage torsion may be observed, with analgesics/anti-inflammatories if the diagnosis is firm.
+Acute testicular appendage torsion may be observed, with analgesics/anti-inflammatory medications if the diagnosis is firm.
 No testicular fixation is necessary as these are not commonly associated with abnormalities of the attachments.
 If the diagnosis is in doubt, emergent scrotal exploration is indicated.

 Trauma with rupture of the tunica albuginea of the testes requires exploration emergently, with debridement and repair.
-An isolated hematoma may be observed.
+Penetrating injuries to the scrotum should be surgically explored as the risk of testicular injury is quite high.
+In blunt trauma, the incidence of testicular rupture varies widely.
+Scrotal ultrasonography is useful in these cases to determine the degree of testis injury, testicular rupture, and hematocoeles.
+Hematomas can be observed, with rest, cold packs, and analgesics.
 Henoch-Schonlein purpuric scrotal swelling may be managed medically.
 Neonatal torsion may require exploration, if the diagnosis is made early enough, but unfortunately, the majority are diagnosed too late for testicle viability.
 Hernias and hydroceles should be repaired, emergently if incarcerated, electively if not.

 The salvageability of a testicle within 6 hours of torsion is very good.
-Greater than 6 hours is more worrisome, but exploration should be performed to remove a necrotic testicle, even with a late presentation, as diminished fertility may result from leaving in an infarcted testicle (2).
-Epididymitis responds well to rest and antibiotic therapy.
-Any predisposing factors should be corrected.
+Greater than 6 hours is more worrisome, as noted above, but exploration should be performed to remove a necrotic testicle, even with a late presentation, as diminished fertility may result from leaving in an infarcted testicle (2).

 1. What are the signs and symptoms that help to differentiate acute testicular torsion from epididymitis?